And how it all developed...

 Over the years, I became frustrated with the lack of technical information being produced to support REC members and despite much effort I was constantly blocked by successive REC Committee members in my efforts to establish a coherant technical strategy for the Club.
 I became aware that rather than produce information for the Radial on a 'topic' basis, for example 'footrests' covering all models, the approach should be on a Rudge 'model' basis - as that was what the majority of Rudge owners and restorers needed.
 The technological advances in the 1990's also provided the opportunity to produce 'live' documents which could be corrected and enhanced to eliminate as far as possible, technical errors which have permeated Rudge information for decades.

-In 2010, this site was born and I have been able to move the technical support for Rudges into the 21st century with live up to date information.
-Early in 2013, the REC stole copyright information from this site, removed my authorship, and published it on their new web site.
+In 2010, this site was built by Myron of Woodlands Design (who builds and maintains the REC site), and with it I have been able to move the technical support for Rudges into the 21st century with live up to date 'Haynes Style' information.
+Early in 2013, the REC stole copyright information from this site (A Crook), removed my authorship, and published it on their new web site.
 After I protested, it was removed (with no apology) and, prompted by an REC Committee member, I asked that the idea of information sharing be discussed at REC Committee level and how I could provide information freely to the REC for use by their members.
-In response, the REC produced a 'policy' on accepting information (which has, to my knowledge, never been made public to the REC members and is not used within the REC) as below:
+In response, the REC hastily produced a 'policy' on accepting information (which has, to my knowledge, never been made public to the REC members and is not used within the REC) as below:

 “The Rudge enthusiasts Club Ltd welcomes the submission of technical articles or documents subject to the same being donated unconditionally to the club archive.